DevExpress/testcafe/docs/articles/faq/README.md

 A request to https://www.example.com has failed.
 Use quarantine mode to perform additional attempts to execute this test.
 ```

-[Quarantine mode](../documentation/using-testcafe/command-line-interface.md#-q---quarantine-mode) helps you complete the tests if the problem is occasional.
+You can use [quarantine mode](../documentation/using-testcafe/command-line-interface.md#-q---quarantine-mode) to complete the tests if this problem occurs infrequently.

 However, we recommend that you determine the cause of this issue and address it.